 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests during and after your treatment to check your body's response to cetuximab.

 Talk to your doctor about the risks of using cetuximab.

 Why is this medication prescribed?

-Cetuximab is used with or without radiation therapy or other medications to treat a certain type of cancer of the head and neck.
+Cetuximab is used with or without radiation therapy to treat a certain type of cancer of the head and neck that has spread to nearby tissues or other parts of the body.
+It can also be used with other medications to treat a certain type of head and neck cancer that has spread to other parts of the body or keeps coming back after treatment.
 Cetuximab is also used alone or in combination with other medications to treat a certain type of cancer of the colon (large intestine) or rectum that has spread to other parts of the body.
 Cetuximab is in a class of medications called monoclonal antibodies.
 It works by slowing or stopping the growth of cancer cells.